-E.3.9 Does the company disclose the OECD PRINCIPLE II (C) (3) criteria used in selecting new To further improve the selection process, the Principles also call for full directors/commissioners? disclosure of the experience and background of candidates for the board and the nomination process, which will allow an informed assessment of the abilities and suitability of each candidate.
+E.3.7 Does the company secretary play a significant role in supporting the board in discharging its responsibilities?
+OECD PRINCIPLE VI (F) ICSA Guidance on the Corporate Governance Role of the Company Secretary Ŷ Refer to item 6.2 of the 2019 Corprate Governance Report E.3.8 Is the company secretary trained in legal, accountancy or company secretarial practices?
+WORLDBANK PRINCIPLE 6 (VI.D.2.12) Do company boards have a professional and qualified company secretary?
+Y Refer to item 6.1 of the 2019 Corprate Governance Report E.3.9 Does the company disclose the criteria used in selecting new directors/commissioners?
+OECD PRINCIPLE II (C) (3) To further improve the selection process, the Principles also call for full disclosure of the experience and background of candidates for the board and the nomination process, which will allow an informed assessment of the abilities and suitability of each candidate.
 OECD Principle VI (D) (5) Ensuring a formal and transparent board nomination and election process.
 These Principles promote an active role for shareholders in the nomination and election of board members.
-The board has an essential Υ role to play in ensuring that this and other aspects of the nominations and • election process are respected.
+The board has an essential role to play in ensuring that this and other aspects of the nominations and election process are respected.
 First, while actual procedures for nomination may differ among countries, the board or a nomination committee has a special responsibility to make sure that established procedures are transparent and respected.
 Second, the board has a key role in identifying potential members for the board with the appropriate knowledge, competencies and expertise to complement the existing skills of the board and thereby improve its value-adding potential for the company.
 In several countries there are calls for an open search process extending to a broad range of people.
-E.3.10 Does the company disclose the process followed in appointing new Υ directors/commissioners? •
+Y Refer to item 7.3 of the 2019 Corporate Governance Report E.3.10 Does the company disclose the process followed in appointing new directors/commissioners?
+Y Refer to item 7 of the 2019 Corporate Governance Report